PaddlePaddle/docs/docs/guides/build_model_en.md

 # Build the Model

 After creating dataset, you need to build your model.
-First, this tutorial introduces the APIs for building model in Paddle.Then introduces two methods of building models Paddle supported, namely Sequential and SubClass.
-Finally, introduces paddle provides pre-trained models.
+First, this tutorial introduces the APIs for building model in Paddle.Then introduces two methods of building models supported by Paddle, namely Sequential and SubClass.
+Finally, introduce paddle provides pre-trained models.

 # 1. paddle.nn

-After Paddle 2.0, the building model APIs are all in the `paddle.nn`, and you can build specific models by Sequential or SubClass.
+After Paddle 2.0, the building model APIs are included under the `paddle.nn`, and you can build specific models by Sequential or SubClass.
 The list of APIs are categorized in the following table.

 | function | name |
 | --- | --- |